 When I was run over by a car while biking last week in Venice Beach, I went to the ER to clean my wounds and get some pain killers.
 After almost four hours, I was finally discharged, though I was asked to pay a wacky $400.
 Yeah.
-You can read the full story Here.
+You can read the full story in Dreaming of the Accident Before it Happened.

 Having been given a 5 mg Percocet (Oxycodone) half an hour before I leave the hospital, when I went later to get the meds I didn’t feel the need to take from the Hydrocodone they had prescribed me.
 It was already 10 pm and I was going to bed soon.
 They also prescribed a muscle relaxant (Flexeril) and Naproxen.
 So I only took one Flexeril and dozed off.

 I slept OK that night, but I woke with more pain all over my body.
 This was the day I thought I have every right to get opiated — or more colloquially, medicated.
 This was going to be the first time in quite a while.
-For an opiate connoisseur who has delved to the guts into this class of drugs for many years, this may seem like a lovely reunion.
+For an opiate connoisseur, or more bluntly a recovering addict who has delved to the guts into this class of drugs for many years, this may seem like a lovely reunion.
+Or is it?

 After my early coffee I had eggs a little later, getting myself mentally ready for The Day.
 In a weird turn of event, I decided to look inside my toiletry bag and found a long lost 1-mg Xanax pill.
 Due to my high tolerance to pretty much everything, I wanted to potentiate the effects of the pain killer, so I thought I would take it.
 Even though years later after my heydays, this is not the dose that would really affect me.
 But since it has just appeared out of nowhere on that specific day, then let’s get it over with.
 I also took three Flexeril.